myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Successfully resolved admin authentication issues that were preventing access to admin dashboard.
-Fixed password hashing inconsistencies and verified complete authentication flow works correctly.
-Admin login now functions properly with session persistence and correct role-based routing to admin dashboard.
-Database reset with clean schema and working admin credentials (admin@test.com).
+**Latest Update**: Successfully resolved admin authentication and login redirect issues.
+Fixed UI problem where users were accidentally clicking "Forgot password?" link instead of "Sign In" button.
+Improved login form layout and positioning to make Sign In button more prominent.
+Admin authentication now works perfectly with proper session handling and role-based routing to admin dashboard.
+Admin credentials: admin@test.com/test123.

 ## User Preferences